Connecting to Google Analytics

 Skyvia cannot write data to Google Analytics, these data are read-only.

-In Data Integration product, Google Analytics connections are supported only for packages, using new data integration runtime.
+In Data Integration product, Google Analytics connections are supported only for packages, which use a new data integration runtime.
 Make sure you select the Use new runtime check box on the tab bar if you want to use Google Analytics in your package.
+You need to select this check box each time you create a new data integration package.

 Each Google Analytics connection works with data from a single Google Analytics View.
 You specify the View ID when creating a Google Analytics connection.